liquidity-network/template.achievement.network/contracts/irv.md

 end up voting not for whichever option they want, but rather against options they don't want.

-## Single Transferable Vote (STV)
+## Instant-Runoff Voting (IRV)

-Single Transferable Vote is a different type of voting system which has been used for votes in some countries.
-The basic idea behind it is that you don't just vote for one option, but rather you rank them in order of your preferences.
-Then, the option with the least 'first ranked' votes get eliminated, and the voters for that option have their second preferences redistributed, until there is one winner.
+Instant-Runoff Voting is a different type of voting system which has been used for votes in some countries like Australia, India, and Ireland.
+The basic idea behind it is that you don't just vote for one option, but rather you rank all options in order of your preferences.
+Then, the option with the least 'first ranked' votes get eliminated, and the voters for that option have their second preferences redistributed, until there are just two options left.
+Then, the two options can be compared head-to-head in order to find the winner.
 In real life elections, this form of voting allows for proportional representation and allows minority groups to be represented -- essentially it is a fairer method of voting that more properly represents the way people voted.

 That was a lot of explanation, so let's try to implement some of this!